 This is where structured, peer-based exchange makes a difference.
 No single consultant, article, or framework has the full answer.
 But by bringing leaders together across industries, peer dialogue creates clarity, accelerates decisions, and helps avoid blind spots.

-At Arvoki, we’re launching a new peer-group series for ESG, finance, operations, strategy, and senior leaders across sectors.
+At Arvoki, we’re launching a new peer-group series for sustainability, compliance, operations, strategy, and other senior leaders across sectors.

 The first session — “Reframing ESG: Beyond Compliance, Towards Resilience” — is an opening dialogue where participants will: